iterative/cml.dev/content/docs/ref/comment.md

 Repeatedly running `cml comment create` may produce too many comments.
 Meanwhile `cml comment update` will only produce/update one comment.
-What if you'd like to have exactly two comments (corresponding to two different Markdown reports, possibly from different parallel workflows) visible at a time?
+What if you'd like to have exactly two comments (corresponding to two different markdown reports, possibly from different parallel workflows) visible at a time?

 To mark and subsequently update a particular comment, use